 1. Use Very Cold Butter or Fat

 Butter, shortening, lard, or suet—whatever fat the recipe calls for should be well-chilled and cut into small pieces to start with for the flakiest crust in the end.
-The fat in a pie crust must maintain some of its integrity in the dough to make the flakes in the crust truly flaky.
-Starting with very cold fat makes it easier to keep from over-working the fat into the dough.
-If it's hot out, you might even want to freeze the fat for 10 to 15 minutes before starting the dough.
+The fat in a pie crust must maintain some of its integrity in the dough to make the crust truly flaky.
+Starting with very cold fat makes it easier to keep from overworking the fat into the dough.
+On a hot day, you may need to chill the fat in the freezer for 10 to 15 minutes before you start making the dough.

-Many recipes call for you to work the fat into the flour until the mixture resembles cornmeal.
-That's fine, but there should still be a few larger chunks of fat within the dough to ensure optimum flakiness.
-Keeping a few bigger pieces in there will also help keep you from over-mixing the dough.
+Many recipes direct you to work the fat into the flour until the mixture resembles coarse cornmeal.
+Just be sure to retain a few larger chunks of fat in the dough to ensure optimum flakiness.
+As it heats up, the fat creates steam, causing little pockets of air that create the flaky character.
+Maintaining a few bigger pieces of fat also deters you from overworking the dough.

 3. Limit the Water

 Start off using the minimum amount of water or other liquid called for in the recipe.
 Water aids gluten development, which you want to avoid for a tender pie crust.
-Add just enough water (or other liquid) so the dough holds together when pinched between your fingers.
-The dough will look quite shaggy.
+Add just enough water (or other liquid) so the dough holds together when you pinch a piece between your fingers.
+The dough should look quite shaggy.

 One way to limit the water?
-Use vodka instead—it has less water by volume than water does and the alcohol bakes off.
+Use vodka instead—it contains less water by volume than actual water and the alcohol bakes off.

 4. Make a Disk

-Before you chill or roll-out the dough, take the time to shape it into an even disk less than 1-inch thick and with smooth edges.
-Well-floured hands and a well-floured work surface will make this easier.
-This will make the dough much easier to roll out quickly and evenly and will help avoid cracking on the edges.
+Before you chill or roll out the dough, take the time to shape it into an even disk less than 1-inch thick and with smooth edges.
+Well-floured hands and a well-floured work surface makes this easier.
+This step makes the dough much easier to roll out quickly and evenly and helps prevent cracking on the edges.

 5. Chill the Dough

 Chill the dough before you roll it out for at least 30 minutes and up to 2 days.
-Again, if it is very hot out, think about freezing the dough for 10 minutes just before you start to roll it out.
+Again, on a very hot day, you may want to put the dough in the freezer for about 10 minutes just before you start to roll it out.

 6. Roll the Dough, Turn the Dough

-Roll out the dough on a very well-floured work surface with a well-floured rolling pin.
+Roll out the dough on a well-floured work surface with a well-floured rolling pin.
 With each pass of the rolling pin, turn the dough a quarter turn (about 90 degrees).
-This will let you know the dough is not sticking.
-If it starts to stick at all, lift up one side of the dough and throw a bit of flour underneath.
+This alerts you if the dough starts to stick.
+In that case, lift up one side and throw a bit of flour underneath.

 7. Think Curbs, Not Driveways

 Roll out and away from yourself, then pick up the rolling pin to start from the center again.
-Be careful to keep the pressure on the rolling pin even across the entire circle of dough so the edges of the dough are as thick as the center—you want curbs, not driveways.
+Be careful to keep even pressure on the rolling pin across the entire circle of dough so the edges of the dough remain as thick as the center—you want curbs, not driveways.

 8. Let the Dough Fall Into the Pan

-When you line the pie pan with the dough, lower the dough into pan and lift up the edges and let the dough fall down into the "corner" rather than pushing or forcing it.
-Dough that is stretched will simply pull back to its original shape once baked.
+When you line the pie plate with the dough, lower the dough loosely into the pan, letting the dough fall down into the creases at the edge rather than pushing or forcing it.
+Stretched dough simply pulls back to its original shape when you bake it.

 9. Chill the Lined Pie Pan

 Cover and chill the lined pie pan (and any rolled out top crust) before blind-baking or filling the pie.
-This will help the pie keep its shape (and size!) when baked.
+This helps the pie keep its shape (and size!) when you bake it.

 10. Bake Until Brown

-There is an odd trend towards under-baked pie crusts.
-To get the full tenderness and flakiness of a great pie crust, be sure to bake the pie until the crust is fully browning, not just golden brown.
+To get the full tenderness and flakiness of a great pie crust, be sure to bake the pie until the crust turns fully brown, not just golden.